-Because of its significance as a positive tool for supporting healthy families, the Family Medallion® presentation has been featured in a variety of major publications and television documentaries including Time Magazine, US News and World Report and 20/20.
-A 1999 documentary on divorce and remarriage in the United States by NHK Public Television of Japan focused on the importance of the Family Medallion® as a valuable resources for stepfamilies.
+Because of its significance as a positive resource for supporting healthy families, the Family Medallion® presentation has been featured in a variety of major publications and television documentaries including Time Magazine, US News and World Report and 20/20

 The Family Oriented Wedding